DerNeueTNT/Q-Character-Generator/README.md

 A tool for when your party questions a random NPC about their life story!

+### Diclaimer:
+I am an independent developer.
+When running the .exe on Windows, a 'SmartScreen' warning may appear because the file is not digitally signed.
+This is a common occurrence for independent software.
+To run the tool, click 'More Info' and then 'Run Anyway'.

 ## Features
 - Quickly generate NPCs with
   - A randomly generated Name, Gender, Race and Profession